Michigan Motorcycle Accident Lawyer

 What is No-Fault reform for motorcycles in Michigan?

 Here’s how it hurts bikers: Before, motorcyclists got unlimited lifetime medical benefits from the driver’s auto policy after a crash.
-But since reform took effect in 2020, we’re capped at whatever paltry medical coverage that negligent driver chose for themselves.
+But since reform took effect in 2020, we’re capped at whatever medical coverage that negligent driver chose for themselves.

 So even if you’re severely injured by an automobile, your care could be cut off prematurely if that driver only opted for the minimum coverage.
 It’s an insult after injury and abandons vulnerable accident victims.